Multi-Channel Attention Selection GANs for Guided Image-to-Image Translation: Experiments

-\textbf{Qualitative Evaluation.} Qualitative results are shown in Fig.~\ref{fig:sva},~\ref{fig:cvusa}, \ref{fig:dayton} and~\ref{fig:ego2top}.
-It can be seen that our method generates more clear details on objects/scenes such as road, tress, clouds, car than the other comparison methods in the generated ground level images.
-For the generated aerial images in Fig.~\ref{fig:dayton}, we can observe that grass, trees and house roofs are well rendered compared to others.
-Moreover, the results generated by our method are closer to the ground truth in layout and structure.

-\textbf{Visualization of Learned Uncertainty Maps.} In Fig. \ref{fig:cross_view_coarse_fine}, \ref{fig:ego2top} and \ref{fig:ego}, we show some samples of the generated uncertainty maps.
+\textbf{Visualization of Learned Uncertainty Maps.} In Fig. \ref{fig:cross_view_coarse_fine} and \ref{fig:ego}, we show some samples of the generated uncertainty maps.
 We can see that the generated uncertainty maps learn the layout and structure of the target images.
 Note that most textured regions are similar in our generation images, while the junction/edge of different regions is uncertain, and thus the model learns to highlight these parts.

-\textbf{Generated Semantic Guidances.} Since the proposed SelectionGAN can reconstruct the semantic guidance (here, the segmentation maps), we also compare the generated semantic guidance with X-Fork~\cite{regmi2018cross} and X-Seq~\cite{regmi2018cross} on Dayton.
+\textbf{Generated Semantic Guidances.} Since the proposed methods can reconstruct the semantic guidance (here, the segmentation maps), we also compare the generated semantic guidance with X-Fork~\cite{regmi2018cross} and X-Seq~\cite{regmi2018cross} on Dayton.
 Following \cite{regmi2018cross}, we compute the per-class accuracy and mean IOU for the most common classes in this dataset (see Table \ref{tab:seg}).
-We see that our SelectionGAN achieves better results than X-Fork~\cite{regmi2018cross} and X-Seq~\cite{regmi2018cross} on both metrics.
+We see that our SelectionGAN and SelectionGAN++ achieve better results than X-Fork~\cite{regmi2018cross} and X-Seq~\cite{regmi2018cross} on both metrics.

 \textbf{Controllable Cross-View Image Translation.} We further adopt Ego2Top to conduct the controllable cross-view image translation experiments.
-The quantitative and qualitative results are shown in Table~\ref{tab:ego} and Fig.~\ref{fig:ego}, respectively.
-As shown in Fig.~\ref{fig:ego}, given a single input image and some novel segmentation maps, SelectionGAN is able to generate the same scene but with different viewpoints in both indoor and outdoor environments.
-Moreover, we observe that the proposed SelectionGAN achieves significantly better results than existing methods in Table~\ref{tab:ego} and Fig.~\ref{fig:ego2top} on this challenging task.
+The results are shown in Fig.~\ref{fig:ego}.
+Given a single input image and some novel segmentation maps, SelectionGAN is able to generate the same scene but with different viewpoints in both indoor and outdoor environments.